List of foreign electoral interventions: 1998 election (by Russia)

 During the Latvian elections, the Russian government overtly supported the pro-Russia National Harmony Party.

 Lebanon

 1957 election (by United States)

 According to documents provided by the State Department Office of the Historian, in response to growing communist activities in Lebanon and the threat of Syrian-Egyptian influence, the US government gave Lebanon $10 million in economic aid and $2 million in military aid.
 This was designed to be given to the population (via projects such as low-cost housing, highway construction, irrigation, flood control, rural electrification, water supplies and airport expansion) to boost popular support for the ruling government led by Camille Chamoun before the 1957 Lebanese general election, as well as enhancing the capabilities of the Lebanese military.

 This failed to stop instability breaking out the country, culminating with a US military intervention in the 1958 Lebanon crisis.

+Lithuania

+1940 election (by Soviet Union)

+The Soviet Union gave an ultimatum to Lithuania.
+The Red Army occupied the country and president Antanas Smetona fled the country.
+Opposition leaders were arrested to prevent competition to the sole communist list.
+There was no secret vote and the results were rigged.
+After the election, the communist parliament asked for admission to the USSR.

 Malaysia

 1959 election (by United States)

 According to documents provided by the State Department Office of the Historian, during the first elections to form the Malaysian parliament, the USA covertly aided the Alliance Party who were running against the Malaysian Islamic Party and the Malayan Peoples' Socialist Front.